 The Cabinet member for Finance and Governance, and the members of the Corporate Governance & Audit Committee receive monthly monitoring reports of the investments held.
-The monthly reports should include any negative outlook for investment vehicles used by the Council.
+The monthly reports should include any negative outlook for investment vehicles used by the Council and appropriate benchmarking.

 The Council reports their treasury management indicators as detailed in the sector specific guidance notes; which are set out in an appendix to the Treasury Management Strategy Statement for the Prudential Indicators and Treasury Management Indicators of this report for the forthcoming year, and reported for the out turn in the June after the year end.
+39.

-37. Investment of Money Borrowed in Advance of Need: As the Council does not anticipate the need to borrow in the foreseeable future, except in the short-term for cash flow purposes only, it is therefore not expecting to borrow in advance of need, and so does not need to set out any operational criteria for this situation in the 2015-16 Strategy.
+39. Investment of Money Borrowed in Advance of Need: As the Council does not anticipate the need to borrow in the foreseeable future, except in the short-term for cash flow purposes only, it is therefore not expecting to borrow in advance of need, and so does not need to set out any operational criteria for this situation in the 2016-17 Strategy.

-38. Financial Implications
+40. Financial Implications

-The budget for investment income in 2015-16 is £0.264million, based on an average investment portfolio of £33.03 million at an interest rate of 0.80%.
-If actual levels of investments and actual interest rates differ from those forecast, performance against budget will be correspondingly different.
+The budget for investment income in 2016-17 is £0.246million, based on an average investment portfolio of £32.8 million at an interest rate of 0.75%.
+If actual levels of investments and actual interest rates differ from those forecast, performance against budget will be correspondingly different and impact the intended use of investment income as set out in the Council's Financial Strategy.